HSPH-QBRC/lightning-sandbox/README.md

 # About

-This project is a development environment/sandbox for Pytorch Lightning.
+This project is a development environment/sandbox for a deep-learning histopathology toolbox.
+Projects in development include prostate cancer gleason scoring, DLBCL, and Waldenstrom's macroglobulinemia

 ## Configuration